Title 16: Education

-(27) "Tutorial program" means education provided to a pupil who is placed in a short-term program for evaluation and treatment purposes.
+(27) "Tutorial program" means education provided to a student who is placed in a short-term program for evaluation and treatment purposes.

 (28) "State-placed student" means:

-(A) a Vermont pupil who has been placed in a school district other than the district of residence of the pupil's parent, parents or guardian or in an approved residential facility by a Vermont state agency, a Vermont licensed child placement agency, a designated community mental health agency, or any other agency as defined by the commissioner; or
+(A) a Vermont student who has been placed in a school district other than the district of residence of the student's parent, parents, or guardian or in an approved residential facility by a Vermont State agency, a Vermont licensed child placement agency, a designated community mental health agency, any other agency as defined by the Secretary, or by a court of competent jurisdiction in another state, territory, or country; or

 (i) is 18 years of age or older;

-(ii) is living in a community residence as a result of placement by a Vermont state agency, a Vermont licensed child placement agency, or a designated community mental health agency, and whose residential costs are paid for in whole or in part by one of these agencies; and
+(ii) is living in a community residence as a result of placement by a Vermont State agency, a Vermont licensed child placement agency, a designated community mental health agency, or by a court of competent jurisdiction in another state, territory, or country, and whose residential costs are paid for in whole or in part by one of these agencies; and

-(iii) resides in a school district other than the district of the pupil's parent or parents; or
+(iii) resides in a school district other than the district of the student's parent or parents; or

-(ii) Is determined by the commissioner of education to be in particular need of educational continuity by attending a school in a district other than the pupil's current district of residence;
+(ii) is determined by the Secretary of Education to be in particular need of educational continuity by attending a school in a district other than the student's current district of residence;

-(E) But does not mean a pupil placed within a correctional facility or in the Woodside Juvenile Rehabilitation Center.
+(E) but does not mean a student placed within a correctional facility or in the Woodside Juvenile Rehabilitation Center.